soumyajit9979/human_animal_ai_model/README.md

 The fine-tuned SigLIP model achieves marginally better accuracy than the fine-tuned CLIP model, with both models achieving excellent performance for the human and animal detection tasks.

+## Integration

+The main application (`main.py`) uses the CLIP model for initial human/animal detection and then leverages the fine-tuned SigLIP model for more detailed animal classification.
+This two-stage approach provides both broad categorization and specific animal identification.

 ## Usage